about usassociated castlesbalgonie castle - fife

-The Tower, the oldest still standing intact in Fife, was built for Sir Thomas Sibbald of Balgonie and is regarded as one of the finest 14th century towers in Scotland.
+The Tower, the oldest complete intact keep in Fife, was built for Sir Thomas Sibbald of Balgonie and is regarded as one of the finest 14th century towers in Scotland.

 Built in Ashlar of the hardest of sandstone, it rises approximately 75 feet to the parapets.
 The walls on the ground floor are 10.5 feet thick reducing to 6 feet at the top.